mikeoliphant/JackSharp/README.md

 This fork uses NativeLibrary to do a better job of finding the correct native dll cross-platform without depending on what kind of system it was built on.

-# Why .NET Core and not .NET Standard
+# Why .NET Core and not .NET Standard?

 .NET Standard, unfortunately, does not provide the NativeLibrary interface for resolving native dlls.